BuzCodes/NeumorphicList/README.md

 # Tasks
 >  iOS App using SwiftUI and CoreData and Neuromorphic design

->  Don't forget anything with Tasks!.
+>  Stay on Top of Your To-Dos with Neuromorphic Design!

 <img src="screen2.png" alt="Image Alt Text" height="750">